papaj2139/FRISKY-LANGUAGE/README.md

 Note: This documentation provides a general overview of the Frisky language and its features.
 For more detailed information and examples, please refer to the official Frisky documentation or tutorials.
 ```

-You can now copy and paste the updated documentation into your GitHub repository.